humanmade/altis-documentation/other-docs/guides/updating-php/README.md

 Once you are confident that your application is compatible with the version of PHP to upgrade to you should do the following:

-1. Deploy your updated application to the environment you wish to update, we recommend starting with your non production environments first
+1. Deploy the updated application to the environment you wish to update, we recommend starting with your non production environments first
 2. Create a support ticket for the target environment with the type "Task", titled "Upgrade to PHP 7.4", replacing "7.4" with the target version if necessary

 **Note:** If you are upgrading to an Altis version that is not compatible with the environment's current PHP version you will need to request that the environment is updated _prior_ to deploying the upgrade.